 The ATIP Office reviews certain documents prior to release and project implementation.

 The ATIP Office routinely reviews audit reports prepared by the PSC prior to their release.
 This is to ensure that any decision by the PSC to release personal information found in an audit report is in the public interest and that Privacy Commissioner is informed, in accordance with section 8(5) of the Act.
+The ATIP Office reviewed 12 audit reports over the course of the reporting period.

 Project Initiation Forms